About the Fellowship

 In early 1994, Stanford Pride felt it would be valuable to provide the financial opportunity for an undergraduate to spend the summer as an intern with an organization providing services to the LGBTQ community.
 The philosophy behind providing such an opportunity was to allow students to explore a career in public service and engage more deeply with the LGBTQ community at large.

-Since 1994, Stanford Pride has funded the work of undergraduate fellows under the Huffington Pride Fellowship program.
-The fellowship has become a cornerstone of the organization as we strive to develop and enhance the LGBT community at Stanford and beyond.
+Since 1994, Stanford Pride has funded the work of undergraduate fellows and the fellowship has become a cornerstone of the organization as we strive to develop and enhance the LGBT community at Stanford and beyond.
 We will continue to fund fellows each summer in the years to come, and we are excited about the opportunity to work so closely with the undergraduate community in such a meaningful and impactful way.

 For snail mail, please send checks made payable to “Stanford Pride” to the following address, with “Pride Fellowship” in the memo line: